darwin-eu/CDMConnector/cran-comments.md

 ## R CMD check results

-This is a new minor release that fixes a breaking change from a dependency.
+This is a new minor release that fixes the failing test seen for the CRAN check on r-devel-linux-x86_64-fedora-gcc.

 One NOTE is expected:
-Suggests or Enhances not in mainstream repositories: CirceR, Capr
+Suggests or Enhances not in mainstream repositories: Capr

 RCMD check passed on the following platforms with 0 errors, 0 warnings, and 0 notes